 - 6 eggs

 - salted boiling water

-Roast at 375℉ for about an hour.
+- Roast the duck in a roasting pan at 350℉ for about an hour.
 Carefully spoon over some of the rendered duck fat over the top of the duck.

-Continue to roast for another 45 minutes to an hour, until the skin is crispy and a deep golden brown.
+- Continue to roast the duck for another 45 minutes to an hour, until the skin is crispy and a deep golden brown.

-Heat duck fat in an iron skillet, add the potatoes and brown them.
+- Heat the duck fat in an iron skillet, add the potatoes and brown them.
 Salt and pepper to taste.

-Remove potatoes and add duck meat to pan to reheat.
+- Remove the potatoes and add the duck meat to pan to reheat.
 Use as much skin as you like.

-Add potatoes back to the pan, and mix with the duck meat.
+- Add the potatoes back to the pan, and mix with the duck meat.